Nilotic peoples: Livelihoods: cattle and cultivation

-While Nilotic peoples are often described as pastoralist, most communities in fact maintain dual economies, combining livestock herding with subsistence agriculture.
+While Nilotic peoples are often described as pastoralists, most communities in fact maintain dual economies, combining livestock herding with subsistence agriculture.
 Cattle hold deep symbolic and ritual significance and many Nilotes today continue to practice pastoralism, migrating on a seasonal basis with their herds of livestock but crop cultivation remains equally essential to everyday survival.
 Some Nilotic communities are known for the practice of cattle raiding.

 The deep historical roots of Nilotic agriculture may extend much further back than commonly assumed.
 In one particularly evocative passage, Pliny the Elder (Naturalis Historia, ca. 77 CE) describes a people who "imbibe their drink through the stalk of the oat, which grows spontaneously and supplies them with its grain for food."
 This likely reflects a rudimentary form of wild grain exploitation or proto-cultivation—potentially one of the earliest Greco-Roman observations of forager-cultivators in eastern Sudan or South Sudan.
 While Nilotic traditions consistently emphasize sorghum as their ancestral grain, Pliny, unfamiliar with African cereals, likened it to the oat.
 His description—of a self-growing stalk used for both food and drink—closely matches sorghum, whose domestication and cultural significance are deeply rooted in Nilotic societies.

 The Dinka (Jieng) of South Sudan are widely known for their cattle-centric culture, yet agriculture plays a significant, and often underappreciated, role in their livelihood.
 Sorghum is the staple crop, traditionally grown in family plots surrounding the homestead.
 Other crops include okra, sesame, pumpkin, cow peas, maize, cassava, groundnuts, beans, watermelons, millet, and tobacco.
 Both men and women engage in cultivation, with women often responsible for brewing sorghum beer and managing large gardens.

 Among groups like the Jie of northeastern Uganda, sorghum is considered an ancient crop of divine origin.
 Elders maintain that "God created sorghum and cattle on the same day," underscoring its foundational role in Jie cosmology.
 Although other crops—such as maize, sim-sim (sesame), groundnuts, and sweet potatoes—are often regarded as more recent introductions (frequently attributed to contact with Lwo-speaking neighbors), they are cultivated to varying degrees, particularly by women.
 Scholars such as Gulliver and Dyson-Hudson have demonstrated that while agriculture and livestock are economically complementary, cattle dominate the ritual and sociopolitical spheres, which are traditionally controlled by men.

 This pattern holds across other Nilotic groups.
 Evans-Pritchard, in his seminal ethnography of the Nuer, noted that "cattle are the thread that runs through Nuer institutions, language, rites of passage, politics, economy, and allegiances," yet he also documented their cultivation of millet and other crops during lean times.